Photos by Jonathan Cooper

 Pete explains that for him it is important to keep these historic tall ships sailing.
 And they work with him, paying what they can, when they can, and he provides what they need, when they need it.
 It is a mutually beneficial relationship, though.
 He can often write off part of the expense as a donation when needed, and it also allows him to show off his work, the quality and the beauty of it.
 The schooner Martha is also a big benefactor of the foundry.
 After being dropped and broken by a travel lift several years ago, Martha was fully restored and now competes in local regattas and more notable races like the Transpac, where despite being over a century old, she remains competitive.

 Pete’s understanding of community, especially the sailing community, might be what really sets him apart.
 He runs a successful business that keeps him and his employees paid.
 But he doesn’t get caught up in every penny of managing the business.
 He sees the bigger picture: how his business fits into his community and the world in which he lives.
 This drives his philanthropy, pitching in to keep historical boats afloat, and his environmental stewardship, the sourcing of his materials and the recycling of everything he can.
 Pete also sees the bigger picture when it comes to his customers, who he provides with unique, quality parts.
-And above all, he sees himself as a historian and a keeper of nautical knowledge, not just of his personal experience growing up on the water and working in a metal shop most of his life, but in a much broader sense.
-He is a steward of technical know-how and the custodian of a vast library of patterns—and of the sea of stories they contain.
+And above all, he sees himself as a historian and a keeper of nautical knowledge, not just from his personal experience growing up on the water and working in a metal shop most of his life, but in a much broader sense.
+He is a steward of technical knowhow and the custodian of a vast library of patterns—and of the sea of stories they contain.